GalaxyRuler/art-souk/replit.md

-# Artisan - Saudi & GCC Art Marketplace
+# Art Souk - Saudi & GCC Art Marketplace

 ## Overview

-Artisan is a bilingual art marketplace web application focused on the Saudi Arabian and Gulf Cooperation Council (GCC) art market.
+Art Souk is a bilingual art marketplace web application focused on the Saudi Arabian and Gulf Cooperation Council (GCC) art market.
 The platform connects artists, galleries, collectors, and art enthusiasts in the region, providing a comprehensive platform for discovering, collecting, and engaging with contemporary Middle Eastern art.

 ## System Architecture